wizcamp/wizcamp-realms-demo/session-guides/SESSION-01-orig.md

 Go to [github.com/wizcamp/wizcamp-realms-demo](https://github.com/wizcamp/wizcamp-realms-demo) and click **Use this template** → **Open in a codespace**.

-**✓ You should see:** Your Codespace begins building (this takes 1-2 minutes).
+**Expected result:** Your Codespace begins building (this takes 1-2 minutes).

 ### Step 3: Wait for the environment to load

-Once the build completes, **VS Code** will open in your browser.
+Once the build completes, VS Code will open in your browser.

-**✓ You should see:** Project files appear in the file explorer on the left side.
+**Expected result:** Project files appear in the file explorer on the left side.

 ### Step 4: Customize your theme (optional)

 Click the ⚙️ gear icon in the bottom left → **Themes** → **Color Theme** → pick your favorite (Dark+ is popular for coding).

-> 💡 **Why Codespaces**
->
-> Everyone gets the same setup — no more "it works on my machine" drama.
+💡 **Why Codespaces rocks:** Everyone gets the same setup — no more "it works on my machine" drama.
 Mess something up?
 Just delete and start fresh.
 It's like having a reset button for your entire dev environment.
-You'll use this **Codespace** for all 12 sessions.
+You'll use this Codespace for all 12 sessions.

-> 🏆 **Bonus Challenge**
->
-> Go to [github.com/codespaces](https://github.com/codespaces) to explore more about managing your Codespaces.
+🏆 **Bonus Challenge:** Go to [github.com/codespaces](https://github.com/codespaces) to explore more about managing your Codespaces.

 <a id="navigating-the-project"></a>